 Creighton Athletics has a long and storied history.
-Four programs have competed in the NCAA Tournament, continuing the University’s 30-year streak with at least one NCAA Tournament team.
+Multiple programs have competed in the NCAA Tournament, continuing the University’s 30-year streak with at least one NCAA Tournament team.

 In 2013, our move to the BIG EAST Conference brought an unprecedented level of national attention — to Creighton and Omaha.

 It also created countless opportunities for our nearly 300 student-athletes, who have access to some of the best coaches, faculty and facilities in the nation.

 We know it takes more than great skills to compete.
 It requires endurance — endurance fueled by you.

 When you support the BIG EAST Fund, you give Creighton Athletics the flexibility to keep our competitive edge and meet our greatest areas of need — such as athletic scholarships, increased recruiting budgets, BIG EAST travel and athletic staffing.